hschwane/mpUtils/README.md

 # mpUtils
-A ~~platform independent~~ linux c++ library with some utilities I use in a lot of my projects.
+A windows and linux c++ library with some utilities I use in a lot of my projects.
 It also features support for computer graphics applications using openGL and CUDA.

 -------------------------